-Spatia l Option, /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on functional geography Option 3: Focus development along the A1 corridor Option 4: New/expanded rural settlements Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects This considered, allowing for a higher level of growth at rural settlements, including those which are amongst the smallest and most rural in the District, is likely result in a proportion of new residents relying on private vehicle use on a day to day basis.
+Spatial Option /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects dispersal of road traffic, and reducing the cumulative impact on air quality in any one location.
+This considered, allowing for a higher level of growth at rural settlements, including those which are amongst the smallest and most rural in the District, is likely result in a proportion of new residents relying on private vehicle use on a day to day basis.
 While the growth in rural areas supported through this option is likely to be of a scale which would provide some services and facilities, this type of growth is still likely to result in increased traffic associated with new housing development, which could create air quality issues.
 It is expected that larger settlements will accommodate high levels of new growth under this option.
 Concentrating large scale development on the edges of, and within, Worksop and Retford has the potential to reduce reliance on private vehicles, by as these large, urban areas are likely to have greater choice of sustainable modes of transport.
 These locations however are also those which currently experience greatest levels of road congestion.
 There are an identified air quality problems in Worksop and Retford, which could be exacerbated through the provision of a new development of a large scale.
 Mitigation: Development Management policies would require development to contribute to the mitigation of highways issues.
 As per Option 1.
 Assumptions: Development of different sites may result in different levels of trip generation, therefore with varying effects on congestion.
 Where this will exacerbate existing congestion problems there is a greater likelihood of adverse impacts on air quality.
-As per Option 1.
-Uncertainties: The rate at which emissions from private vehicles will drop over the course of